KavrakiLab/Ape-Gen2.0/README.md

 ### Main Workflow:

 #### Minor issues:
+- See if there is a cleaner way to define the anchors for cases not found in PMBEC.
+- Add MHCFlurry motifs prediction in the workflow (you can take those from the notebooks created)
 - Add pdb2pqr for protonation.
 - Taxonomy on what is a macro and what is a class method must be done at some point
 - Send an e-mail to Chacon lab for the RCD file that does not want to work